Phantasy Star Online 2: Anime adaptation

 The anime is licensed by Sentai Filmworks in North America, and was simulcast by Crunchyroll.

 A new anime television series titled Phantasy Star Online 2: Episode Oracle premiered on October 7, 2019, on Tokyo MX and BS11.
 The series recompiled the story of "Episodes 1-3" of the original game, and also included an original story.
 The 25-episode television series was directed by Masaki Tachibana at Gonzo, with scripts written by Hiroshi Ōnogi, Shigeru Morita, and Bunsei Asanuma, and characters designed by Shinpei Koikawa.
+Felix Film produces the 3DCG parts, while Studio Kai assists on the animation production.

 The opening themes are "Destiny" and "UniVerse", both performed by Aimee Blackschleger, and the ending themes are "Timeless Fortune" by Mika Arisaka, and "Soleli -Dear Destiny-" (それいゆ -Dear Destiny) by Haruko Momoi.
 All 3 ending themes for all 3 Episodes of the game ("Eternal Encore" (永遠のencore) by Quna (Eri Kitamura) in Episode 1 (also used as the insert song in Episode 9), "Living on like stars" by Mika Arisaka in Episode 2 and "Hello" by Monique Dehaney in Episode 3) are used as ending themes of Episodes 10, 18 and 25, respectively.
 "Our Fighting" by Quna (Eri Kitamura) was used as the insert song in Episodes 4, 10 and 16.